Handbook for Gen Z

 CHAPTER 10: The Career Myth You Were Sold

 You were told to find your passion and follow it.
-This advice, while well-intentioned, has caused enormous confusion and anxiety.

-For most people, passion follows mastery — not the other way around.
-You become passionate about things you get genuinely good at, because competence is intrinsically rewarding.
 Waiting to discover your passion before committing to developing skills puts the cart before the horse.

-A better framework: Instead of asking “what am I passionate about?” ask:
+Instead of asking “what am I passionate about?” ask:

 • What problems do I find genuinely interesting to solve?